maximepeschard/hop_suisse/project_proposal/project_proposal_tatoule.md

 We will for instance try to find patterns in sport habits, across sex / age categories.
 It will be interesting to compare two main types of analytics, namely supervised and unsupervised learning.

+We do not exclude the possibility of looking for interesting correlations with data outside datasport.com.
+We would like to investigate for instance, how weather conditions might influence performance in sport.
+For these extra studies, additional data collections will be carried out, using publicly available data sources.

 #### Weeks 4-5-6: _inferential_ (and hopefully _predictive_) data analysis